 The Business Project acts as a mechanism for you to synthesize your previous learning and apply it to an independent piece of work.
-The module introduces students to business research methods and requires the initial development of a proposal for the Business Project.
-Once approved, you can then start the Business Project.
+The module introduces students to business research methods and requires the initial development of a Proposal for the Business Project.
+The Proposal is 2,000 words in length.
+Once the Proposal is approved by your supervisor, you can then start the Business Project.

 Completing a Business Project gives you a unique opportunity to undertake an extended piece of personal research on a topic of your own choosing.
 You will be allocated a supervisor - if possible we will aim to match your research interests with those of the staff within the Business School.
 Business Projects can take a number of forms, for example: